Kitsunetic/pybeatsaber/README.md

 Load beatmap file (*.zip).

-The overall structure of data is quite hierarchical.
+The data has hierarchical structure.
-I followed the structure introduced in documentation of [BSMG Wiki](https://bsmg.wiki/mapping/map-format.html).
+I followed the structure introduced in documentation of [BSMG Wiki](https://bsmg.wiki/mapping/map-format.html) as much as possible.

 The specific notations are following:
 - `PyBeatmap`: The top class of the hierarchy.
 It can be opened from a `*.zip` file or you also can make this class from scratch.